manangoel24/Machine-Learning-/Supervised learning/Predicting number/Multiple Linear Regression/read.md

 Multiple Linear Regression works similarly to Linear Regression but instead of learning from just one feature, it learns from several features simultaneously.

-The model studies how each feature—such as the pizza company, pizza name, pizza type, and diameter—contributes to the final pizza price.
+The model studies how each feature such as the pizza company, pizza name, pizza type, and diameter contributes to the final pizza price.
 During training, it assigns a weight to each feature based on how strongly it influences the price.

 When a new pizza is provided, the model combines the contribution of all these features to calculate the predicted price.